-So during our stay at this wonderful Ubud Village during our honeymoon, and we joined their 2 hours cooking class.
+During our stay at this wonderful Ubud Village in our honeymoon, we joined their 2 hours cooking class.
 At first I was thinking will it be enough, but then 2 hours is just right!

 The menu we picked included Soto Ayam - spicy chicken soup, Pepes Ikan - steam fish in banana leave, Pelecing Kankung - water spinich with chili and Pisang Rai - cooked banana with coconut.